 What type of sensory break does your child need?

 Observe your child and see what they gravitate to when they do repetitive behaviors.
 That might give you some clues to what sensory activities help them regroup.
 Depending on your child’s needs and strengths, a sensory break might include:

 - chewing something crunchy

 - taking a visual break in a quiet environment

 Exercise is also a great way to calm the nervous system and to teach physical self-control.
 Team sports that require advanced skill and social interactions probably aren’t a good idea, but depending on your child’s age, skills, and fears, going to the gym or the pool, rolling a ball across the floor, or heading out for a family walk or run can help reduce stress and feed sensory needs.

 According to one study the benefit of proprioceptive information lasts for about two hours, so your child might need a sensory break like this approximately every two hours.
 Some children need to get stabilized much more frequently.
 Of course every child is different and their needs are likely to change daily.
 Judy talks about her need to get sensory information proactively—before there’s a problem—and reactively, if there’s something in the moment that’s causing her stress.

 One goal of therapy is for your child to develop enough self-awareness to know when they need to stabilize, self-regulate, and take a sensory break—and to know how to do these things.
 Then, regardless of their issues, they will manage better in the world.

-Adapted from The Autism Revolution by Martha Herbert, M.D., Ph.D., with Karen Weintraub.
+Adapted with permission from The Autism Revolution by Martha Herbert, M.D., Ph.D., with Karen Weintraub.
 Copyright © 2012 by Harvard University.
 Reprinted by arrangement with Ballantine Books, an imprint of The Random House Publishing Group, a division of Random House, Inc. All rights reserved.